Stitaprajna/run-your-gpt/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Start the project

      cd run-your-gpt

-In the project directory,run:
+In the project directory, run:

     npm start